STKDV/STKDV/README.md

 **(3) Reproducing our results**

-All the codes for generating these time-evolving hotspot map can be found in the file "Time_evolving_hotspot_map_code.zip".
+All the codes for generating these time-evolving hotspot map can be found in the file "Time_evolving_hotspot_map_code_release.zip".
 To run our code, you need to follow these three steps.

 1: Install node.js

-2: Use cmd (in Windows) to access the directory "./Time_evolving_hotspot_map_code/Time_evolving_hotspot_map_code"
+2: Use cmd (in Windows) to access the directory "./Time_evolving_hotspot_map_code_release/Time_evolving_hotspot_map_code_release"

 3: Type these two commands (1) npm install and (2) npm start